adempiere/adempiere-ui-gateway/docs/troubleshooting.md

 # Check the current value
 grep COMPOSE_PROJECT_NAME docker-compose/env_template.env

-# After changing it, restart the stack so .env is regenerated:
+# After changing it, restart the stack so .env is regenerated
+# (the scripts live in docker-compose/):
+cd docker-compose/
 ./stop-all.sh
 ./start-all.sh
 ```